 Introduction to the theory and principles underlying use of projective techniques by clinical psychologists; a review of the structure and dynamics of personality as interpreted by projective devices.
-Prerequisites: Psychology 104A, 105, 151, 178, and 204, or equivalents.
+Prerequisites: Psychology 104A, 105, 151, 178,

 235. The Rorschach Method (3) II